lammps/lammps/doc/src/pg_developer.rst

 .. code-block:: c

    #ifdef FIX_CLASS
-   FixStyle(mine,FixMine)
+   FixStyle(print/vel,FixPrintVel)
    #else
-   /* the definition of the FixMine class comes here */ ...
+   /* the definition of the FixPrintVel class comes here */ ...
    #endif

-Where ``mine`` is the style name of your fix in the input script and ``FixMine`` is the name of the class.
-This convention allows LAMMPS to automatically integrate it into the executable when compiling and find your fix class when it parses input script.
+Where ``print/vel`` is the style name of your fix in the input script and ``FixPrintVel`` is the name of the class.
+The header file would be called ``fix_print_vel.h`` and the implementation file ``fix_print_vel.cpp``.
+These conventions allow LAMMPS to automatically integrate it into the executable when compiling and associate your new fix class with the designated keyword when it parses the input script.

-Let's write a simple fix which will print average velocity at the end of each timestep.
+Let's write a simple fix which will print the average velocity at the end of each timestep.
 First of all, implement a constructor:

 .. code-block:: C++